jplasmeier/interpreter/Header File.md

 * get-value-of-name - given a variable name, return its value
 	* name
 	* state
-* get-value - returns the value resulting from the expression
+* pop-frame - pop a frame off of the state, return the new state
-	* expr
 	* state
-* pop-frame
+* push-frame - push a new empty frame on to the state
 	* state

+### State Utilities

+* assign-variable-s - assigns a value to a variable (lists)	* name
-* push-frame
+	* value
 	* state

-### State Helpers/Utilities

 * assign-variable-frame - assigns a value to a variable in a given frame
 	* name
 	* value
 	* frame
-* assign-variable-s - assigns a value to a variable (lists)	* name
+* declare-variable-s - adds a variable & value to the current state
+	* name
 	* value
 	* state
-* current-frame - return the current frame
+* declare-variable-frame - adds a variable and value to a given frame
+	* name
+	* value
+	* frame
+* get-value-of-name-s
+	* name
 	* state
+* get-value-of-name-frame
+	* name
+	* frame
 * get-globals - return the state frame containing the globals
 	* state
+* get-locals - return the state frames on top of the globals ("locals")
+	* state
+* pop-frame-s - pop a frame off of the state, return the new state
+	* state
+* push-frame-s - push a new empty frame on to the state
+	* state

+### State Helpers

+* current-frame - return the current frame
 * frame-names - return the names on the current frame
-	* state
 * frame-values - return the values on the current frame

 ### Function Helpers